Originalimoc/compatctl/README.md

 Legion Go

 # Todo
-Vibration relay
-DirectInput(No existing working lib)
+DirectInput(For more button, but no existing working lib)

 # Build and Run
 Just `cargo build --release` on Windows(or use target), need ViGEmBus driver to run.